-Prepared by Paul A. Thomas, Extension Horticulturist-Floriculture
+Original manuscript prepared by Paul A. Thomas, former Extension Horticulturist-Floriculture Reviewed by Bodie V. Pennisi, Extension Horticulture Specialist

 Once found only in the coastal woods of east Africa, African violets (Saintpaulia ionantha) are now among the most popular indoor plants.
 They are easy to grow and offer a wealth of beautiful flowers.
-For the indoor gardener with limited space, African violets have an added attraction-with sound cultural practices, they can be grown quite successfully on windowsills.
+For the indoor gardener with limited space, African violets have an added attraction with sound cultural practices, they can be grown quite successfully on windowsills.

-Proper culture and a desire for houseplants are the keys to a wellgrown African violet like this.
+Proper culture and a desire for houseplants are the keys to a well-grown African violet like this.